rafael-santiago/zacarias/doc/BUILD.md

 you@AdvendureGalley:~/zacarias/src# hefesto --disable-static
 ```

+Independently of using static or shared linking on ``zc``.
+The whole build task will build the device driver,
-It will build the device driver, the user-mode tool, run some testing and after a successful build you should
-run ``hefesto --install``.
+the user-mode tool, run some testing and after a successful build you should run ``hefesto --install``.
 Once installed you will be able to start using ``Zacarias`` as your password manager.
-If you are new here it is time to start reading the [user's manual](https://github.com/rafael-santiago/zacarias/blob/master/doc/MANUAL.md).
+If you are new here it
+is time to start reading the [user's manual](https://github.com/rafael-santiago/zacarias/blob/main/doc/MANUAL.md).

 If you want to uninstall, use: ``hefesto --uninstall``.